Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 People who don't mean well can get past these validations, and client-side validations will not be run if, for exapmle, you use the APIs directly.
 Therefore, validations placed on the front-end should always be reflected in the back-end logic.

-## Module 6 - Comprehension check: Data processing
+## Module 6 - Knowledge check: Data processing

 ### When is data processing running?